Lawrence Edward Larry Page was born on March 26, 1973 and is an American business magnate, computer scientist and internet entrepreneur.

 The Bloomberg Businessweek termed the reorganization into Alphabet a clever retirement plan allowing Larry Page to retain control over Google, at the same time relinquishing all responsibilities over it.

-On December 3, 2019, Larry Page announced that he will step down from the position of Alphabet CEO and would be replaced by Google CEO Sundar Pichai.
+On December 3,2019, Larry Page announced that he would step down from the position of Alphabet CEO and be replaced by Google CEO Sundar Pichai.

 Larry Page has invested in renewable energy technology, and with the help of Google.

-Larry Page is a strategic backer in the Opener startup which is developing aerial vehicles for consumer travel.
+Larry Page was a strategic backer in the Opener and Kitty Hawk startups, developing aerial vehicles for consumer travel.

 Larry Page is interested in the socio-economic effects of advanced intelligent systems and how advanced digital technologies can be used to create abundance, provide for people's needs, shorten the workweek, and mitigate the potential detrimental effects of technological unemployment.